camilobermudez85/hibernate-agent/README.md

 # hibernate-instrumentator
-Jboss service that allows to expose the hibernate statistics mBean through the underlying JBoss JMX infrastructure.
+Jboss service that manages the publication of hibernate3 statistics mBeans through the underlying JBoss JMX infrastructure.

+##Usage
 The service will be exposed in JMX with the name,
 ```
 com.hibernateinstrumentator:service=Instrumentator